frankyeh/TIPL/README.md

 - Not limited to RGB pixel type.
 In medical imaging, the most common pixel type is "short" or "float", not the RGB value.
 TIPL makes no assumption on the pixel type to achieve the best applicability..

 - No class inheritance, no hidden functions or interfaces.
-Class inheritance is known to cause programs in code maintenance  and it is not friendly for library users to customize the library [4].
+Class inheritance is known to cause programs in code maintenance  and it is not friendly for library users to customize the library.
 TIPL combines template-based interfaces with C-style interface to provide a "flat" library structures that is easy to maintain and modify.
 The connections between header files are thereby minimized.

 ## Features